Adults who work with children | Families First Partnership (FFP) programme

 What is the Families First Partnership programme?

-FPP sets out clear expectations for:
+FFP sets out clear expectations for:

 • Establishing Multi-Agency Child Protection Teams (MACPTs)